Hummingbird Cake

 Instructions

-2. Turn the oven temperature up to 350ยฐF (177ยฐC).
-Grease three 8-inch cake pans, line with parchment paper rounds, then grease the parchment paper.
+2. Turn the oven temperature up to 350°F (177°C).
+Grease three 8-inch round cake pans, line with parchment paper rounds, then grease the parchment paper.
 Parchment paper helps the cakes seamlessly release from the pans.
 (If it’s helpful, see this parchment paper rounds for cakes video & post.)

-4. Whisk the rest of the cake ingredients in a medium bowl.
-Pour wet ingredients into dry ingredients and whisk until completely combined.
+4. Pour the banana/pineapple mixture into dry ingredients and whisk until completely combined.
 Fold in 1 and 1/2 cups toasted pecans.
 (Save the rest for garnish.)
-You should have about 6 to 7 cups of batter.
+You should have around 6 to 7 cups of batter.

 5. Spread batter evenly between the 3 prepared cake pans.
-Bake for 26-29 minutes or until a toothpick inserted in the center comes out clean.
-Rotate pans halfway through baking.
+Bake for about 26–29 minutes or until a toothpick inserted in the center comes out clean.

-8. Assemble and frost:ย First, using a large serrated knife or cake leveler, layer off the tops of the cakes to create a flat surface.
-Place 1 cake layer on your cake turntable, cake stand, or serving plate.
-Evenly cover the top with frosting.
-Top with 2nd layer, more frosting, and then top with the 3rd layer.
-Spread remaining frosting all over the top and sides.
-Decorate the sides and top of the cake with the remaining toasted pecans.
-Refrigerate cake for at least 15-20 minutes before slicing.
+8. Assemble the cake: (For extra help with this step, see this video & post on how to assemble a layer cake.)
+First, using a large serrated knife or cake leveler, slice a thin layer off the top of each cake to create a flat surface.
+Place a cake layer on your cake turntable, cake stand, or serving plate.
+Evenly cover the top with 3/4 to 1 cup (180–240g) of the frosting.
+Top with the second cake layer, upside down, and spread the same amount of frosting as on the first layer.
+Top with the third layer, right side up, and spread the top and sides with the remaining frosting.
+Garnish with the remaining toasted nuts (I applied them around the bottom of the cake and a few on top).
+Refrigerate the cake for at least 20 minutes and up to 4 hours before slicing.
 This helps the cake hold its shape when cutting.

-9. Cover leftover frosted cake tightly and store in the refrigerator for up to 5 days.
+9. Cover leftover cake tightly and store in the refrigerator for up to 5 days.
+I like to use a cake carrier for storing and transporting.

 Notes